 How often will Medicare pay for a walker?

 Typically, Medicare will provide walker coverage every five years.
-If your walker needs replacement parts or repairs before five years, Medicare will usually cover these expenses if you use an approved technician to service your walker.
+If your walker needs replacement parts or repairs before five years, Medicare will usually cover these expenses if you use an approved supplier to service your walker.
 If the repairs cost more than a new walker, Medicare may decide it is cheaper to get a new walker before the five years are up.
 Medicare generally covers lost or stolen walkers or those damaged beyond repair.

 If your mobility needs are short-term, Medicare may insist on a rental.
 Likewise, Medicare can direct you to buy equipment for long-term needs.
 Still, in other situations, Medicare may give you the choice to buy or rent your DME.

 Not all DME companies accept Medicare payments at the total price, meaning they could charge you more than what Medicare is contracted to pay them.
 Companies are not always forthcoming with this information, and insurance companies may expect members to educate themselves about their responsibilities.
 Many people do not know what to ask until they get a bill; by then, it is too late.
-Always ask if the approved DME company accepts the Medicare assignment as full payment, so you do not incur an extra out-of-pocket cost.
+Always ask if the approved DME company accepts the Medicare assignment as full payment so you do not incur an extra out-of-pocket cost.
 You can search for DME companies on Medicare.gov.

 Can I get a walker for free?

 Medicare covers canes when you follow the same process required for all Part B durable medical equipment requests.
 Your doctor must provide supporting medical records indicating you need a standard, offset, or quad cane.
 You will need a valid prescription.
 When you follow the same rules and use Medicare-approved providers and vendors, Medicare will cover 80% of the cost after you meet your Part B deductible.
+For more information on walkers and mobility aids, you can visit Medicare.gov.

 FAQ

-Your email address will not be published.
-Required fields are marked
+Your email will not be published.
+All fields are required.